zold-io/zold/README.md

 A **wallet** is an XML file with a ledger of all transactions inside.

-A **transaction** is money transferring operation between two wallets.
+A **transaction** is a money transferring operation between two wallets.

 ## Data